deathbeds/pidgy/pidgy/measure.md

-# Capturing metadata during the interactive compute process
+# Measure interactive computing activities

 To an organization, human compute time bears an important cost and programming represents a small part of that cycle.